Hugo Lloris: Tottenham Hotspur

-2012–2014
+2012–2015: First seasons in London

 Lloris signed for Tottenham Hotspur on 31 August 2012 for €10 million and €5 million variable.
 Lyon also receives 20% of Lloris's future transfer profit.
 He made his debut for Spurs in a UEFA Europa League match against Lazio on 20 September 2012, the result of the match was 0–0.
 Lloris started his first Premier League game against Aston Villa on 7 October 2012, keeping a clean sheet in a 2–0 home victory.
 His appearance ended fellow Tottenham goalkeeper Brad Friedel's run of 310 consecutive games in the Premier League.
 After conceding only four goals in six games, he was nominated for the Premier League Player of the Month for December 2012, but lost out to Manchester United's Robin van Persie.
-Lloris ended the 2012–13 season with 25 appearances and 9 clean sheets.
+Lloris ended the 2012–13 season with 27 appearances and 9 clean sheets.

 Following speculation linking him with a move to Monaco, Lloris insisted he had left Lyon to play abroad.
 On 3 November 2013, in a match against Everton, Lloris lost consciousness in a collision with Romelu Lukaku's knee, but remained in the game after manager André Villas-Boas determined he "showed great character and personality".
 The decision was heavily criticised by head injury charities, FIFA and the players' union, FIFPro.

 Lloris signed a five-year contract extension in July 2014.
 He said that Mauricio Pochettino, the new manager at Tottenham, had convinced him to sign the new contract with his "rigour and vision" that gave the club "new benchmarks".

-2014–2016

 In a 2014–15 UEFA Europa League group stage match on 23 October 2014, Tottenham were leading Asteras Tripoli 5–0 with four minutes to play when Lloris was sent off for a professional foul on Tasos Tsokanis.
 As the team had used all three substitutes, forward Harry Kane was forced into goal and conceded a goal from a freekick in the 89th minute; Tottenham won the match 5–1.
 Tottenham progressed through the League Cup to face Chelsea in the final at Wembley.
 Lloris was named in the starting eleven in the hopes of getting silverware but Tottenham lost 2–0.

+2016–2019: Captaincy and Champions League runner-up

 In August 2015, Tottenham manager Mauricio Pochettino named Lloris permanent captain of the team, replacing the outgoing Younès Kaboul.